Changes in British English pronunciation during the twentieth century

 excite considerable mirth.
 This met a minor advancing movement of the cup vowel head on and sent it into

-reverse, though even now speakers are to be heard with regard to whom
+reverse.
+However, speakers were (and still are) to be heard with regard to whom

 one may be uncertain whether the name they just uttered was eg Branson or Brunson.